Bill Text: CA SB1354 | 2023-2024 | Regular Session | Amended

 1599.78.

-(a) A contract of admission shall state that that, except in an emergency, a resident may not be involuntarily transferred or discharged from a long-term health care facility unless the resident and, if applicable, the resident’s representative, is are given reasonable notice in writing and transfer or discharge planning as required by law.
-The written notice shall state meet both of the following conditions:
+(a) A contract of admission shall state that, except in an emergency, a resident may not be involuntarily transferred or discharged from a long-term health care facility unless the resident and, if applicable, the resident’s representative, are given reasonable notice in writing and transfer or discharge planning as required by law.
+The written notice shall meet both of the following conditions:

 (1) The notice shall state the reason for the transfer or discharge.